I came face to face with a wolverine in a zoo recently. The exhibit was icy, and I wondered how these animals survived these temperatures.

 Wolverines will dig tunnels into the snow.
-Wolverines have a keen sense of smell and can smell dead animals that have been buried under the snow by avalanches.
+Wolverines have a keen sense of smell and can smell dead animals buried under the snow by avalanches.

 With their keen sense of smell, wolverines can find food buried under several feet of snow, giving them more food than most animals that live outside in winter.

-The wolverine has unique teeth, which they use to break bones and rip frozen meat from carrion.
-By using their teeth and their excellent sense of smell, wolverines find food easily.
+The Wolverine has unique teeth, which they use to break bones and rip frozen meat from carrion.
+By using their teeth and their excellent sense of smell, wolverines find food quickly.

-The wolverine is fearless concerning other animals and is a ferocious animal.
-They have remarkable toughness and will attack larger animals when defending food they have killed or found.
+The Wolverine is fearless concerning other animals and is a ferocious animal.
+They have remarkable toughness and will attack larger animals when defending against food they have killed or found.

 Wolverines need to secure their habitats to survive.
-The largest threat to wolverines is temperature change.
-Climate change could make a huge difference in their habitats, forcing them to adapt to survive.
+The most significant threat to wolverines is temperature change.
+Climate change could make a massive difference in their habitats, forcing them to adapt to survive.

-Wolves are the wolverine natural predator.
-Wolverines will fight with enemies who invade their territory, but mostly wolverines lose against more than one wolf.
+Wolves are the natural wolverine predator.
+Wolverines will fight with enemies who invade their territory, but primarily wolverines lose against more than one wolf.